mongodb/leafygreen-ui/packages/tabs/README.md

 **Default:** ``

-If property is used, will ensure that component behaves as a controlled component.
+If property is used, component will behave as a controlled component.
 The value passed here should match the value property of the `Tab` component that should appear active.

 ### as